craftcms/docs/docs/2.x/config-settings.md

 **Since**: Craft 2.1

-Removes “Username” fields in the Control Panel, and automatically saves users’ usernames based on their email addresses.
+Removes “Username” fields in the control panel, and automatically saves users’ usernames based on their email addresses.

 ```php
 'useEmailAsUsername' => true,